Man cannot discover new oceans unless he has the courage to lose sight of the shore.Andre Gide

 People come here to hike, swim, kayak, and explore the underwater world of sea creatures and enjoy the wildlife the islands protect.
 Santa Cruz Island is the most popular island, with some of the most breathtaking sceneries and hiking trails.
 It contains sea caves, including the vast Painted Cave.
 This island is also perfect for snorkeling and diving.
 On Santa Rosa, you will find the rare Torrey Pines, while Anacapa Island has a century-old lighthouse.
 The remote island of Santa Barbara offers a rugged getaway.
 Finally, San Miguel Island is the gathering point for thousands of seals.
 Tourists must take a boat to visit any of the five islands, with flights to .

 If you are looking to go to the Channel Islands or hiking, there are three islands you should add to your itinerary; Santa Rosa, Santa Cruz, and Anacapa Islands.
-The most popular of these three is Santa Cruz, as it is the largest.
+The most popular of these three is Santa Cruz, as it is the largest and has the best hikes.

 Scorpion Canyon Loop